YottaDB/YDBDoc/MessageRecovery/errors.rst

 Receiver Server log/MUPIP Error: Issued by a Receiver Server when started with the -UPDATERESYNC qualifier in case of any error while processing the instance file specified as a value to this qualifier.

-Action: An accompanying message, usually a GTM-I-TEXT message, describes the particular error situation.
+Action: An accompanying message, usually a YDB-I-TEXT message, describes the particular error situation.
 Take appropriate corrective action based on that.

 -------------------
 USRIOINIT